grdw/grdw/_posts/2021-10-27-project-euler-18-maximum-path-sum-i.md

  63 66 04 68 89 53 67 30 73 16 69 87 40 31
 04 62 98 27 23 09 70 98 73 93 38 53 60 04 23
 ```
-The first step in writing code, is going to be finding a structure that works for containing these numbers in such a way.
+The first step while writing code, is going to be finding a structure that works for containing these numbers in such a way.
 My first thought is: "this should be a tree", however I do think a two dimensional vector works just as well:

 ```rust
 // Example with the small triangle: